redox-os/book/src/introduction/why_redox.md

 Take Linux for example:

 - Legacy until infinity: Old syscalls stay around forever, drivers for long-unbuyable hardware stay as in the kernel as a mandatory part.
-While they can be disabled, running them in kernel space is essentially unnecessary, and is one of the biggest sources of system crashes, security issues, and unexpected bugs.
+While they can be disabled, running them in kernel space is essentially unnecessary, and is, by far, the biggest source of system crashes, security issues, and unexpected bugs.
 - Huge codebase: To contribute, you must find a place to fit in to nearly _25 million lines of code_, in just the kernel.
 This is due to Linux's monolithic architecture.
 - Restrictive license: Linux is licensed under GPL2.
 More on this in `Why MIT?`.
 - Lack of memory safety: Linux have had numerous issues with memory safety throughout time.
 C is a fine language, but for such a security critical system, C isn't fit.

 Compared to BSD, Linux is completely frontal-lobe-missing, in every imaginable way.
 The code base is one big, ugly hack, and the design is bad in so many ways.
 We don't want such a project!

 It is no secret that we're more in favor of BSD, than Linux (although most of us are still Linux users, for various reasons).
 But BSD isn't quite there yet: most importantly, **it has a monolithic kernel, written in C**.
+This means that a single buggy driver can crash, hang, or cause damage to the system.

 > TODO: Rewrite this